 While in the Dominican Republic I made it my personal mission to gain data access on my smartphone.
 Over the years, this process has become easier as the companies have accommodated smartphone users.
 With an unlocked smartphone, you can get reliable and useful pre-paid cell phone and data access in the Dominican.
 I’ve learned a few things along the way that you’ll want to know if you plan to do this.

-The marketplace for entertainment is a changing fast.
-A large number of people are moving away from cable television, and looking for lower cost alternatives.
+A large number of people are moving away from cable television, and looking for lower-cost alternatives.
 They want the flexibility of seeing TV shows and movies on their terms, but also want a better selection than the cable television providers offer.
 This article is for you, cord-cutter.
 Here is what I consider the ideal path to killing that ongoing cable TV package.

-For this guide, I wanted to show you the steps involved in creating your first Windows program.
 For many, learning to create an application seems out of reach.
 When I’m trying to understand something, it can be good just to start and explore.
-This guide will show you the basics of building a Window program; from downloading the free development tools, to coding a basic application, to testing it.
+This guide will show you the basics of building a Windows program; from downloading the free development tools to coding a basic application, to testing it.
 There are many tools, languages, and environments from which to develop, but if you just wanted to get started with something simple – this is a good place to start.

 So, you have a website or domain and are hosting useful services like email, a website and possibly even cloud storage.
 This is all great, but the day comes when you want to make changes or an expiry happens and the “Hosting” word rears it’s ugly head.
 Who is hosting my servers?
 What do I need to have a website or keep it online?
 What are all the key elements of a domain or website?
 Look no further, I will explain this (and more).